aws-samples/serverless-patterns/apigw-rest-vpclink-pvt-alb-terraform/README.md

 ### Prerequisites:
 * An existing VPC with private subnets
-* Private subnets must have internet access (via NAT Gateway or Internet Gateway) to pull container images from Docker Hub
+* Private subnets must have internet access (via NAT Gateway) to pull container images from Docker Hub

 ### Deployed resources:
 * Security Groups for ALB and ECS tasks